YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![BB](https://azurlane.koumakan.jp/w/images/a/ae/MonarchChibi.png "Monarch") - **[HMS Monarch](https://azurlane.koumakan.jp/Monarch)**
 * Skill:
-  * 70% chance on Main Gun fire, fire a fixed AP slowing (-40% Speed for 6s) barrage (Hood-like)
+  * Upon firing the Main Gun, 70% chance to launch a [barrage](http://p6.qhimg.com/t0118a6eeb421e638c2.gif).
+    * The 13 SHELLS have their damage modified by 120% of Monarch's FP and deal 158 bmg with 40/125/120 mods; they also slow the targets hit by 40% for 8s.
   * Once per battle and upon falling below 20% HP, restore 3% HP every 2s for 8s; also, for every 1% HP lost during the fight, her Reload increases by 1.

 - Desc: Hail to the Monarch, baby.